 Proudly serving the communities of Astoria, Old Astoria Village, Dutch Kills, Queensbridge, Queensplaza North, Ditmars, Ravenswood, Steinway, Garden Bay, Woodside, and Rikers Island.
 Queens Community Board 1 members represent an area of 178,325 residents (not including 12,000 prisoners on Rikers Island).

 New York City Community Boards "are autonomous City agencies and members are City officers."
 Community Boards have no more than 50 voting members and represent communities of no more than 250,000 residents.
 The 59 Community Boards of New York City are supposed to "encourage and facilitate the participation of citizens within City government within their communities."
 In 2013, each community board had a budget of $206,895 (not including rent and utilities).

 Each board has up to 50 "hard-working voluntary voting members."
 In fact, some members of Queens Community Board 1 work so hard they cannot attend monthly meetings.
-At any given meeting, generally 30 or 35 members of Queens Community Board 1 will be present.
+At any given meeting, generally 30 or so members of Queens Community Board 1 will be present.
 Half the members are appointed each year to 2-year terms.
 Reappointment is common.
 Many members have served for decades.

 There is no residency requirement to serve on a community board.
 Since these figures aren't made public, nobody knows (or at least nobody is telling).
 But maybe 20 percent of the members of Queens Community Board 1 do not even live in the community.
 Since members may not vote on anything "that could result in a personal and direct economic gain to the community board member or to anyone associated with the community board member," these non-resident members deserve special commendation for their altruistic dedication to service!